View on GitHub

 Installation see: kompose.io/installation/

-$ kompose -f compose.yaml convert
+$ kompose -f compose.txt convert

 $ minikube start